8 tips for keeping children safe in lockdown

 We hope that the following documents offer you some guidance on how to protect your children online and make the internet a safe and exciting environment:

-Our E Safety Policy has been written by the school, building on that proposed by BECTA E Safety Policy and government guidance.
+Our Online Safety Policy has been written by the school, building on that proposed by BECTA E Safety Policy and government guidance.
 It has been agreed by senior management and approved by governors.

-An E Safety Coordinator and a named governor takes responsibility for E Safety.
+An online Safety Coordinator and a named governor takes responsibility for online Safety.

-The E Safety Policy and its implementation will be reviewed annually.
+The Online Safety Policy and its implementation will be reviewed annually.